kylesayrs/distance-optimization/README.md

 | initial_temperature | 500.0 |
 | change_temperature | -0.007 |

-### Massachusetts Places ###
+### Massachusetts Cities/Towns ###
-I collected distance information from Google Maps of places is Massachusetts.
-I assume that the Earth is flat for this local area (triangles add up to 180º).
+I collected distance information about cities and towns in Massachusetts from Google Maps I assume that the Earth is flat for this local area (triangles add up to 180º).
 I was able to achieve a loss of 0.0287 after 30000 steps.

 Local positions